colbymorrison/compiler/README.md

 Compiling and running using gradle is very easy.
 From the `compiler_project` directory simply run `./gradlew run --args 'ARGS'` where `ARGS` are the command line args seperated by spaces.
-This runs the `gradlew` script, which looks in the `build.gradle` file where I defined `compiler.Main` to be the main class.
+This runs the `gradlew` script, which looks in the `build.gradle` file where I defined `compiler.Compiler` to be the main class.

 ## Submission 1 (Lexer) Notes
 The table mapping keywords to TokenTypes is in the Lexer class currently.
 It should be in the symbol table